 He has a huge passion for creative subjects, and spends a good amount of his free time playing music, painting and designing board games.
 He loves to travel, has visited most of Europe and has previously lived and worked in Sydney, Australia.

-Rigmor Eybye, folk school teacher at Jaruplund Højskole
+Rigmor Eybye, teacher at Jaruplund Højskole

 Rigmor has worked at Jaruplund Højskole since 1998, and knows the school in and out.
 She has a master’s degree in music and Italian at Aarhus University.
 She is a very skilled piano player and has a huge passion for opera, whether it is Mozart’s Don Giovanni or contemporary music pieces.

 She loves traveling, has been on a roadtrip all the way around Australias coastline, and is about to go to India for two months.

 Ole is educated at The Aarhus Academy of Fine Arts.
 Having worked at Jaruplund Højskole since 2003 and previously at other folk schools in Denmark, he has a solid amount of experience in teaching as well as a solid expertise in fine arts artisanship.
 He is ambitious and passionate about his work, and can tell you all about drawing techniques, painting, sculpting and art history.